vered1986/NC_embeddings/README.md

 ### Citation

-If you use this code for a scientific research, please cite the following paper:
+If you used this code in your publication, please cite the following paper:

 ```
 @inproceedings{shwartz-2019-nc_embeddings,